-The city of LaGrange is located in Troup County, roughly one hundred kilometres southwest of Atlanta, and just a short distance from the state border with Alabama.
+The city of LaGrange is located in Troup County, southwest of Atlanta, and just a short distance from the state border with Alabama.

 The city is named after a country estate outside of Paris, France.
 It was incorporated in 1828, making it one of the region’s earliest European-American settlements.